 With September just around the corner, schools across the province will soon be opening their doors to students and BC’s drivers will need to adjust their habits accordingly.

-Beginning next week, school zones will be in effect, and there will be an increase in foot and vehicle traffic around schools and neighbourhoods, including school buses before and after school hours.
+Starting in September, school zones will be in effect.
+There will be an increase in foot and vehicle traffic around schools and neighbourhoods, including school buses before and after school hours.

 Pedestrians also need to take responsibility for their safety: